-Vampires do exist, just not the way they are depicted in fiction.
+Do you wear garlic around your neck or carry holy water to ward off vampires?
+Are your precautions warranted or just a superstition born of legend?
+It turns out vampires do exist, just not the way they are depicted in fiction.
 Real vampires who drink blood exist in society, but as far as their aversion to garlic, holy water, and daylight, those attributes seem limited to myths and fiction.
-When people talk about whether vampires exist, they often imagine the stereotypical vampire - a cartoonish character with two oversized fangs, a pale face, and an unquenchable thirst for human blood instead of the average person who lives next door.
+When people talk about whether vampires exist, they often imagine the stereotypical vampire--a frightening character with two oversized fangs, a pale face, and an unquenchable thirst for human blood--instead of the average person who lives next door.

 Vampirism as a Medical Condition